Speedify: Performance and use cases

 Independent reviews speak of Speedify in terms of getting stable and reliable internet in the context of live streaming, holding a steady latency and minimizing packet loss for Starlink connections.
 Miri Tech’s Powered by Speedify network bonding router was also used in a live stream with Kai Cenat and MrBeast, to provide uninterruptible internet access to an off-grid location.

 Service plans

-For Individuals
+Speedify for Individuals

 Speedify offers individual plans that allow users to connect up to five devices simultaneously.

-For families
+Speedify Families

 Family plans extend Speedify's benefits to multiple users within a household, allowing family members to each have a Speedify account and use it on their devices.

-For enterprises
+Speedify for Business and Enterprise

-Speedify's enterprise solutions cater to organizations, offering tools and services to manage and optimize internet connectivity.
+Speedify's enterprise solutions cater to businesses, offering tools and services to manage and optimize internet connectivity.

-Speedify teams
+Speedify Teams

 Speedify Teams provides businesses with centralized account management through a dedicated dashboard, allowing administrators to manage billing, add or remove users, and monitor usage statistics.
-Additional features include:
+Additional features include centralized account management, CLI and API access.